 The main activities of the Group include production and sales of cylinder blocks and cylinder heads.
-It is exposed to a variety of main risks including operational, financial and market risks.
-Details of the above main risks as below:
+The business operation of the Group is exposed to a variety of risks including operational, financial and market risks.
+Details of the above risks as below: